 After you have created your territories and have assigned the right people to each, create goals for each territory that reflect both revenue and sales activities.
-This will help you keep your sales organization motivated and accountable for their performance, and allows you to measure the effectiveness of both your overall sales strategy as well as your territory sales plan.
+This will help you keep your sales organization motivated and accountable for their performance.
+It also allows you to measure the effectiveness of both your overall sales strategy and your territory sales plan.

 Some example of goals you can set as part of your territory management strategy include:

 Revenue goals are one of the most common and are easy to understand.
 They are generally one of the easier goals to measure.
 To create a revenue goal, you decide the total amount of revenue you expect to be generated in a territory for each period, whether that’s per month, per quarter, or per year.
 Many sales teams also use sales targets for individual accounts, but for the purpose of territory management, think about goals in terms of the overall territory.

 Another productive way to measure performance is to track activity goals.
 These measure the activities of your salespeople who generate new sales opportunities and move them through the process.
 For example, you might set a goal of how many customer appointments a sales rep should have each day or how many prospecting calls they should make.
 These goals can be especially helpful in new territories where it is harder to determine the expected revenue.

 New Customer Goals

 The third type of goal you should consider is the creation of new customers.
 Instead of measuring the revenue produced, you simply track the creation of new customers, regardless of how much they spend with you.
 This type of goal is results-oriented, rewarding sales reps for following the sales process, and is another helpful way of measuring performance in new territories without extensive sales history to measure against.